- Course code: MET5030

 Course Requirements for Component A:

-- a student report about "my thesis ideas" (max 500 words) that is presented at the beginning and is revised towards the end of the start-up week,
+- submit and have approved a short presentation of "my thesis ideas" (max 500 words) at the beginning of the start-up week.

-- a student presentation: "The Is What I Have Chosen" (3-5 minutes) on the last day of the start-up week
+- give a brief oral presentation: "The Is What I Have Chosen" (3-5 minutes) at the end of the start-up week.

 Course Requirements for Component B:

-- participation in the scheduled classes and completion of the assigned learning exercises for the discipline/subject chosen by the student
+- participate in minimum 75% of the scheduled classes and assigned learning exercises for the discipline/subject chosen by the student.

 When course requirements are not fulfilled, this will count as one examination attempt, unless the student withdraws before the set deadline (1 May/November).